Inclusion body disease: Primary route of transmission

 The primary route of transmission has not yet been identified, but direct contact may result in its transmission to developing embryos in viviparous species and eggs in oviparous species.
 Venereal transmission is also indicated as a possibility.

 The snake mite, Ophionyssus natricis, has been implicated as a possible vector for the virus, since mite infestations are commonly seen in epizootics of IBD and in captive specimens of these snakes.
 Mites are sometimes very difficult to eradicate due to their resistance to certain toxins used to eliminate them.
 Permethrin is effective against mite infestations, but must be used with great caution and only in small quantities due to its toxicity to snakes.
 Alternative approaches include biological agents that are sprayed onto infested animals that desiccate the mites, rendering them unable to lay their eggs or consume blood beneath the scales of their host.
-The incubation period for mite eggs is thought to be about 10–14 days, so the treatment should be repeated after 10 days to ensure that any eggs that hatch or larvae that develop into nymphs are eliminated from the host before reaching sexual maturity and becoming able to repeat their reproduction cycle.
+The incubation period for mite eggs is thought to be about 10–14 days, indicating that treatment repeated after 10 days might ensure that any eggs that hatch or larvae that develop into nymphs are eliminated from the host before reaching sexual maturity and reproducing.

 Prognosis and treatment

-To date, no treatment for IBD is known.
+As of 2026, no treatment for IBD is known.
 Snakes diagnosed with or suspected of having IBD should be euthanized because progression and transmission of the virus is both very rapid and destructive.
 Newly acquired snakes should be quarantined for at least 3 and preferably 6 months before being introduced into established collections.
 The recommended period of quarantine for any wild-caught boa or python is at least 4–6 months.